Shamister/AlienInvasion/README.txt

 README.txt
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This is just a simple airship shooting game I developed in Java I used JMonkey and Launch4J as the development tools.
+This is just a simple space shooting game using Java.
+The program is developed with JMonkey and Launch4J as the development tools.

 It seems like space invaders at a glance.